 While many people visit more than one island during their time in Hawaii, personally, I don’t think that’s necessary.
 I’d advise you to spend more of your time enjoying the island you’re on, instead of spending a half day traveling between them.

-3. Consider Accommodation in Hawaii with a Kitchen
+3. A Hawaii Vacation Tip that Will Save You Dollars: Consider Accommodation with a Kitchen

 If you haven’t visited Hawaii before, you might be surprised to see the prices of food once you arrive.
 The cost of food and drinks in Hawaii are incredibly high, which means that eating out can quickly get expensive.